Aura Parental Controls Review 2024: Are They Worth It?

 Family

-$32.00 / month
+$8.33 / month

 Bottom Line

 Aura parental controls are beginner-friendly and good for controlling your child’s internet activity.
-You get good website and app content filtering, time limits for phone usage and individual apps, a list of blocked sites your kid tries to access, and a Safe Gaming feature for Windows.
-However, it does come with a few drawbacks — for example, it lacks location tracking, and none of its parental control features are available on desktop except for Safe Gaming.
+You get good website and app content filtering, time limits for phone usage and individual apps, a list of blocked sites your kid tries to access, dark web monitoring, and a Safe Gaming feature for Windows.
+However, it does come with a few drawbacks — for example, it lacks location tracking, and none of its parental control features are available on the desktop app except for Safe Gaming.
 That said, the parental controls are a pretty decent part of Aura’s overall security suite that you can use to protect your kid (and yourself) from every online threat.

 The listings featured on this site are from companies from which this site receives compensation and some are co-owned by our parent company.
 This influence: Rank and manner in which listings are presented.